 Every attempt will be made to distribute a Safety Advisory soon after the incident is reported; however, the release of the Safety Advisory is subject to the availability of facts concerning the incident.
-The decision to issue an Advisory will be made by the University's assistant vice president for campus safety/police chief or designee, with notice to the senior vice president, provost and chief operating officer and the director of internal communications.
+The decision to issue an Advisory will be made by the University's assistant vice president for campus safety/police chief or designee, with notice to the senior vice president, provost and chief operating officer, the leader of the student affairs division and the chief communications officer.
 Other University offices may be consulted as necessary.

 Safety Advisories are distributed to students, faculty and staff via a blast e-mail and are posted on the University’s Safety website.
 Safety Advisory e-mails typically include: